Marriage Records before 1837

 Obtaining a Marriage Certificate

 For records after 1837, you can obtain a marriage certificate from the GRO.
-You can find out more here.
+You can find out more on our certificates page.